AntCPLab/OpenCoral/README.md

 `./mascot-party.x -N 2 -I -p 1 tutorial` (in a separate terminal)

-Using `-I` activates interactive mode, which means that inputs are solicitated from standard input, and outputs are given to any party.
+Using `-I` activates interactive mode, which means that inputs are solicited from standard input, and outputs are given to any party.
 Omitting `-I` leads to inputs being read from `Player-Data/Input-P<party number>-0` in text format.